Airline policies for pregnant travellers

 SAS Scandinavian Airlines

-Mothers who are expecting a multiple birth, and have not had complications regarding their pregnancy, can fly up to the 32nd week of pregnancy.
+- If you are expecting a multiple birth and the pregnancy proceeds without complications, you can travel up to the end of the 32nd week of pregnancy.

 Turkish Airlines allows pregnant women to fly with them up until the 28th week of pregnancy without a doctors note.

-- Women expecting a single pregnancy, with a doctors note stating fitness to fly, can travel by air between 28-36 weeks.
+- Women expecting a single pregnancy are able to fly without a doctors note can travel by air between 1 - 27 weeks however, by 28 - 35 weeks a doctors note stating fitness to fly is required.
 After this time they are no longer cleared to fly even with medical permission.

 Virgin Atlantic Airlines